-Meets MN Transfer Curriculum Goal Area 6 Humanities and Fine Arts.
+Meets Mn Transfer Curriculum Goal Area 6 Humanities and Fine Arts.
 This course introduces the technical, conceptual, and aesthetic aspects of printmaking.
 Students will explore relief printmaking, collagraphy, monoprint, monotype, and/or etching.
 Students will engage in the creative process through a variety of printmaking techniques, styles and media.
 A range of historical and contemporary prints and printmaking processes will be explored.

-- \ Show proficiency with diverse printmaking processes and be able to identify prints made through different printmaking methods. - \ Examine and explain technical, aesthetic, and design issues inherent in printmaking - \ Implement the elements of art and the principles of design in printmaking. - \ Demonstrate engagement in the creative process by creating prints. - \ Analyze the aesthetic principles governing works in printmaking. - \ Make aesthetic judgements appropriate to printmaking, respond critically to works, and articulate informed personal reactions to works in the arts. - \ Develop strategies to express ideas through printmaking and as a means of personal expression. - \ Understand the health and safety practices in the field of printmaking.
-Prerequisite(s): ENGL1308 and one of the following: READ0900, READ1112 or ESOL0920, or Appropriate Placement Score.
+- Show proficiency with diverse printmaking processes and be able to identify prints made through different printmaking methods. - Examine and explain technical, aesthetic, and design issues inherent in print- - Implement the elements of art and the principles of design in printmaking. - Demonstrate engagement in the creative process by creating prints. - Analyze the aesthetic principles governing works in printmaking. - Make aesthetic judgements appropriate to printmaking, respond critically to works, and articulate informed personal reactions to works in the arts. - Develop strategies to express ideas through printmaking and as a means of personal expression. - Understand the health and safety practices in the field of printmaking.
+Prerequisite(s):ENGL1308, and one of the following: READ0900, READ1308 or ESOL1120, or the appropriate placement score.